 Short-term Care: Facilitates Functional Improvement

-Measures the percent of short-term stay residents who experienced functional improvements.
+This metric measures the percent of short-term stay patients that experienced functional improvements.

 - Advocate Eureka HospitalCritical Access Hospitals 13.84 miles away101 S Major St Eureka Illinois 61530Voluntary non-profit - Private(309) 467-2371